colorizenl/gradle-application-plugin/readme.md

 - Navigate to the `example` directory to build the example app.
   - Run `gradle createApplicationBundle` to create a Mac application bundle.
   - Run `gradle signApplicationBundle` to sign a Mac application bundle.
+  - Run `gradle packageApplicationBundle` to create a Mac application bundle using `jpackage`.
   - Run `gradle packageMSI` to create a Windows MSI installer.
+  - Run `gradle packageEXE` to create a standalone Windows application.
   - Run `gradle xcodeGen` to generate a Xcode project for a hybrid iOS app.
   - Run `gradle generateStaticSite` to generate a website from Markdown templates.
   - Run `gradle generatePWA` to create a PWA version of the aforementioned website.